okutani-t/ansible-rubyonrails/README.md

-# ansible-rubyonrails
+# Ruby on Rails Role

-Ansible rubyonrails role for centos7.
+Ansible Ruby on Rails role for centos7.

+author: okutani